Clinical Animal Behaviour

 Emma is a Provisional Member of the Association of Pet Behaviour Counsellors – see www.APBC.org.uk.
 This means she is recognised as having the necessary qualifications to be a clinical animal behaviourists and is now developing her practical expertise to qualify for full membership.

-A behaviour consult involves 2-3 hrs working with you and your pet, putting in the time and expertise needed to understand why the animal is behaving in the way it is.
-This leads into developing a practical behaviour modification plan to suit your particular circumstances and the specific needs of your pet.
+A behaviour consult involves a 3-4 hrs working with you and your pet in your home environment, with pre-consult data gathering by questionnaire, video, and input from your vet as appropriate.
+The consult involves the time and expertise needed to understand why the pet is behaving in the way it is; and then developing a practical behaviour modification plan to suit your particular circumstances and the specific needs of your pet.

 Weekly follow-ups are used to coach you through making the changes necessary to resolve the behaviour and problem-solve any hitches along the way.

-Veterinary referral is needed so we can check there are no medical concerns that may be causing or affecting the problem behaviour.
+Veterinary referral is needed to consider all medical concerns that may be causing or affecting the problem behaviour.
 You can ask your vet to refer your case to me directly using the veterinary referral form here.
 Or, with your permission, I can liaise with your vet on your behalf.